MicrosoftDocs/sql-docs/docs/t-sql/functions/string-split-transact-sql.md

 #### Compatibility level 130

-STRING_SPLIT requires that the compatibility level be at least 130.
+STRING_SPLIT requires the compatibility level to be at least 130.
 When the level is less than 130, SQL Server is unable to find the STRING_SPLIT function.

 To change the compatibility level of a database, refer to [View or Change the Compatibility Level of a Database](../../relational-databases/databases/view-or-change-the-compatibility-level-of-a-database.md).